SkylineCommunications/dataminer-docs-connectors/connector/doc/ScheduAll_Manager.md

 You can enable or disable this feature with the **Work Order Query Filter by Field** parameter.

+#### External mappings

+When using the _EventModify_ request, ScheduAll Manager needs to tie the resource ID (RESID) of a resource booking in ScheduAll with an external ID (EXTID).
+The **DataMiner Combined IDS Field** is a parameter where you can define which parameter from the **Custom Resource Details Fields** will be used as a mapping to RESID.

 ### Configuration - Interop Service

 This page contains the **interop-specific configuration** parameters.
 Via the **Credentials** button, you can access a subpage where you can enter **user credentials**.
 These credentials are the **ScheduAll credentials** that will allow communication between DataMiner and the interop service.